VsrStudio/ResourceOptimizer/README.md

 ---

+Usage

+Once installed, the plugin runs automatically based on the configuration settings.
+It will:
+Monitor the number of entities in the world.
+Check memory usage of the world.
+Clean up unused resources.
+Remove excess or inactive entities if the limits are exceeded.
+You can check the plugin's logs to see when actions are taken, such as when excess entities are removed or when memory usage exceeds the limit.

+---

 ## Configuration

 The plugin uses a `config.yml` file that can be customized to suit your needs.
 Below is the default configuration file: